szympol/25.7_Authenticate_applications_using_Google/README.md

 # Authenticate applications using Google
 **`[ExpressJS] [Pug] [API GOOGLE+]`**

-# 25.7_Authenticate_applications_using_Google

- space travel app login site with Google authorization

-type in your terminal "npm install && start" and then run 'localhost:3000' in your browser

-Search GitHub users by their nicknames.
-The app fetches data on submit event from GitHub API.
-This project includes my own styling and JSX syntax.
+Are you a space traveller?
+Let's find out.

+It is a space travel login app with Google authorization.
+Please log in with your Google account credentials.
+You will be redirected to space, once your account is positively verified.

 ## Getting Started